How Much Magnesium Per Day Should You Take?

 Your daily magnesium requirement depends on age, gender, and specific needs.

 Aiming for 350 mg per day is a good goal for adults.
-It's crucial to consume magnesium-rich foods and consider supplements if necessary.
+Consuming magnesium-rich foods and considering supplements if necessary is crucial.

 Ensuring you get enough magnesium can contribute to your overall health and well-being.